- Pets and Animals»

 Tigger loved everyone and never met a stranger, as they say.
 That was another reason to keep her indoors all the time.
 She would have gone up to anyone outside and not everyone has benign intentions towards cats.
 She particularly liked our friend, Carol and even won over non-cat-person Sue, when we were in OK.

 She was always the cat who would do something unexpected.
 Once on Cinnamon Path, I was sitting outside on the upstairs balcony reading, with Tigger, Ouija and Tache.
 Tigger got up on the balcony railing (this was before she was declawed.)
 The next thing I knew, she had jumped from the railing up onto the brick siding.
 She was clinging to the bricks half way between the railing and the roof with no place to go!
 She managed to turn and jump back down, landing on the railing again.
 She scared me almost to death with that stunt!
 I thought she was a goner.
-She missed a promising career on the beam in gymnastics.
+If she were human she would have missed a promising career on the beam in gymnastics.

 Tigger loved to drink out of a faucet.
 I guess she liked the taste of the "fresh" water.
 She would also play with the water stream while it was falling.
 She batted at it, bit at it and then would go back to drinking it.
-Jethro who is now 4 is also a running water drinking cat and likes to play with the water, too.
-A couple of others were occasional sink-players, but not to the extent that Tigger was or Jethro is.
+A couple of our other cats were occasional sink-players, but not to the extent that Tigger was.